Multiscale and layer-stripping wave-equation dispersion inversion of Rayleigh waves

 MetadataShow full item record

 SponsorsThis work was supported by U.S. Department of Energy through contract DE-AC52-06NA25396 to Los Alamos National Laboratory (LANL).
-Zhaolun Liu would like to thank King Abdullah University of Science and Technology (KAUST) for funding his graduate studies.
-The computation was performed using super-computers of LANL's Institutional Computing Program.
+We thank AltaRock Energy, Inc. and Dr. Trenton Cladouhos for providing surface seismic data from the Blue Mountain geothermal field.
+Zhaolun Liu thank King Abdullah University of Science and Technology (KAUST) for funding his graduate studies.
+The computation was performed using supercomputers of LANL's Institutional Computing Program.
 Additional computational resources were made available through the KAUST Supercomputing Laboratory (KSL).